ImperaZim/EasyLibrary/examples/long_form_usage.md

 $form = new ExampleMenuForm($player);
 ````

-## Step 6: Define values to be passed to the form
+## Step 6: Submit the form with predefined data

 You can pass values when calling the form class as a temporary value